Mezcal vies with tequila for bigger share of drink market

-NEW YORK (Reuters) - Mezcal, Mexico’s oldest smoky spirit, has been gaining in popularity globally, and its much bigger cousin, tequila, has taken notice, with one big corporate brand returning to a centuries-old method of production.
+NEW YORK, Aug 5 (Reuters) - Mezcal, Mexico’s oldest smoky spirit, has been gaining in popularity globally, and its much bigger cousin, tequila, has taken notice, with one big corporate brand returning to a centuries-old method of production.

 Both drinks are made from agaves, cacti that are also known as magueys.
 But at least 51 percent of tequila must consist of steamed blue agave, while mezcal can be made from any variety and is roasted.